- Business Development

 - Awards Texas the distinction of contributing the most renewable energy to the Army of all the states

 The Fort Hood deal brings the Army closer to President Obama’s 2012 announcement of the DoD’s commitment to clean energy with the goal of deploying three gigawatts of renewable energy—including solar, wind, biomass, and geothermal—on Army, Navy, and Air Force installations by 2025.

 The federal government is the largest energy user in the country, and the Army is the largest facility energy user, according to Assistant Secretary of the Army for Installations, Energy, and Environment Katherine Hammack.
 In a clear demonstration of renewable energy’s cost savings, the Army will avoid paying approximately $168 million over the life of the RESA with Apex.
-The fixed-firm price of the agreement is lower than the projected price of conventional electricity over the 28-year delivery period, so although the Army will continue to use traditional energy sources to supplement the wind and solar, the RESA will result in a lower cost of electricity year over year.
+The fixed-firm price of the agreement is lower than the projected price of conventional electricity over the 28-year delivery period, so although the Army will continue to use traditional energy sources to supplement the complementary wind and solar facilities, the RESA will result in a lower cost of electricity year over year.